 The film also shows how Chinese entrepreneurs discovered that Chinese dishes adapted to American taste proved to be a profitable enterprise.
 As a result, the dish acclimated to western tastes named “General Tso’s chicken” appeared.
-The creators of the documentary masterfully depicted the long way of interference of Chinese food into American culture in a context of the United States diverse history.
+The creators of the documentary masterfully depicted the long way of interference of Chinese food into American culture in the context of the United States’ diverse history.

-Consequently, the majority of Americans’ thoughts about Chinese people base on stereotypes.
-The filmmakers show the origin of many “Chinese” dishes and depict how they turn out to be unfamiliar for Asian people.
+Consequently, the majority of Americans’ thoughts about Chinese people are based on stereotypes.
+The filmmakers show the origin of many “Chinese” dishes and depict how they turn out to be unfamiliar to Asian people.
 Moreover, with the example of General Tso’s chicken, they claim how intensely Chinese culture has assimilated into American culture.

-After watching the film, the most impressive fact for me became the importance of food and entrepreneurship in the Chinese-American experience during several decades.
-Food has spanned the way through which many of immigrants pursued acceptance in the foreign community.
+After watching the film, the most impressive fact for me became the importance of food and entrepreneurship in the Chinese-American experience for several decades.
+Food has spanned the way through which many immigrants pursued acceptance in the foreign community.
 I was also shocked by the information about the privations of Chinese Americans that they had to experience, such as discrimination, oppression, and even outright violence.
-While watching the film, I became knowledgeable about the segment in the history of the USA that was immensely connected with the part of Chinese immigrants’ life story thorough the depiction of food.
+While watching the film, I became knowledgeable about the segment in the history of the USA that was immensely connected with the part of Chinese immigrants’ life stories through the depiction of food.